 The link between the BRCA1 gene and breast cancer was discovered in 1994 (our researchers played a pivotal role, which you can read about here).

 Further research showed that – in most of us – it tells cells to make a protein that helps repair damage to DNA.

 So people who inherit a faulty copy are less able to repair damage that accumulates in their DNA over time.
 And so they’re at higher risk of cancer.

 Is surgery the only option?

 There are many factors that affect a woman’s decision, for example how old she is, or whether she’s had (or is planning to have) children.
-We applaud Ms Jolie’s brave decision to speak publicly about her experiences, but we also want women to know that they shouldn’t feel pressured to have surgery if they’re not sure this is the right choice based on their own circumstances.
+We applaud Angelina Jolie’s brave decision to speak publicly about her experiences, but we also want women to know that they shouldn’t feel pressured to have surgery if they’re not sure this is the right choice based on their own circumstances.